heraldapp/datadriventeam.org/content/_index.md

 Over the past few months, Nilkanth (Neel) and I have spoken with 50+ companies to understand how they "make something people want."
 We are chronicling many of these conversations in our blog: [Userstand](https://www.heraldhq.com/userstand/).

-While each of the Userstand conversation focuses on a single company, this guide summarizes the collective best practices of **data-driven processes run at customer-obsessed startups like Brex, Notion, Tandem, and more**.
+While each of the Userstand conversation focuses on a single company, this guide summarizes the collective best practices of **data-driven processes at customer-obsessed startups like Brex, Notion, Tandem, and more**.

 {{< hint info >}}